Three Passes Trek Everest Cost- 3 Passes Trek Package

 Trip Overview

 Everest Three Passes Trek is the ultimate adventurous journey of the Everest region.
-This trip is more popular among adventure lovers as it brings over the three mountain passes of Everest Zone which are all the high passes in the world.
+This trip is more popular among adventure lovers as it brings over the three mountain passes of the Everest Zone, which are all the high altitude passes in the world.
 These alpine passes are Kongma La Pass (5535 meters /18159 feet), Cho La Pass (5368 meters/ 17612 feet), and Renjo La Pass (5360 meters/17585 feet).

 Another remarkable feature of this adventurous journey is to be also at the Everest Base Camp, the foothill of the world’s tallest mountain, and to hike up Kalapathar as well as Gokyo Ri.
 Both of them are smaller peaks from where the awesome close-up view of Mount Everest and other towering peaks of the planet can be experienced.

-Map of Three Passes Trek EverestThe trekking route of the Everest Three Pass Journey is almost like the circuit of the Everest region.
-It covers all major highlights of Everest Himalayan territory from stunning views of gigantic mountains to awesome Himalayan glaciers and from serene glacial lakes to distinct alpine lifestyle and vegetation.
+The trekking route of the Everest Three Pass Journey is almost like the circuit of the Everest region.
+It covers all major highlights of the Everest Himalayan territory, from stunning views of gigantic mountains to awesome Himalayan glaciers and from serene glacial lakes to a distinct alpine lifestyle and vegetation.

 • Explore Namche Bazaar, the trade center of the Everest region and also the gateway to Everest Base Camp